 These make a perfect study in contrast to Dodge’s colossal blunder in trying to target women ten years earlier with its ridiculous La Femme.
 By now you know the answer as to why it really bombed: it was a whopping 212″ long.
 And it was expensive.
 It was pink.
 And it was…lame; a bunch of marketing guys’ idea about what women wanted.
 As if they had a clue.

 Despite being largely tone deaf, Detroit got the very powerful message about its big cars having gotten too big.
 The sales numbers spoke very loudly.
 GM was the only one that could afford new bodies for 1961, and across the board, they were a bit trimmer and lost the crazy fins.
 “Parkable size” suddenly was a selling point.

-It was a pathetic sop tossed their way, and women quickly gravitated to Mercedes and BMWs; with a vengeance, if they could afford it, like Jackie O. And an increasing number could.
+It was a pathetic sop tossed their way, and women quickly gravitated to Mercedes and BMWs; with a vengeance, if they could afford it.
+And an increasing number could.